 Are Naturehike tents durable enough for real moto-camping?

 For weekend trips and a dozen camps a year, yes.
-I ran the 20D silicone-nylon Cloud Up 2 for a full season and the fabric held up fine.
+Owners report running the 20D silicone-nylon Cloud Up 2 for full seasons with the fabric holding up fine.
 The stakes that come in the bag are aluminum but soft — bend on first contact with rocky ground.
 Swap them for MSR Groundhogs and you've fixed the main weakness of the tent.

 Do I need a footprint for my motorcycle camping tent?